Table of Contents

 Free freight shipping of PPE to healthcare workers: Mothership

-As companies and organizations donate masks, gloves, respirators, and other protective equipment to healthcare workers on the frontlines of the COVID-19 pandemic, freight company Mothership is stepping up to provide its shipping services.
+As companies and organisations donate masks, gloves, respirators, and other protective equipment to healthcare workers on the frontlines of the COVID-19 pandemic, freight company Mothership is stepping up to provide its shipping services.

 Mothership’s Freight Support Program offers complimentary and discounted shipping to companies donating essential goods to hospitals, healthcare workers, and food banks combating COVID-19.
 Supported shipments include medical supplies, PPE, and food items, all of which are helping our communities during these difficult times.
 Read more on Mothership’s COVID-19 Action Plan blog post here.